|

 As they approached the front door, an army staff car and a

-Marion approached, a commando Sergeant exited the staff car and opened
+and Marion approached, a commando Sergeant exited the staff car

-door.
-He reached inside and helped a female passenger
+and opened its back door.
+He reached inside and helped a

-added a black trenchcoat and a hat with a transparent veil of black
+had added a black trenchcoat and a hat with a transparent veil

-stylish and glamorous as ever.
-However—she was a
+of black lace—as stylish and glamorous as ever.

-buckled and locked around her waist.
-In addition, her ankles were
+around her waist.
+In addition, her ankles were shackled

-shackled and a steel chain attached to the belt kept the hobbling
+and a steel chain attached to the belt kept the hobbling chain

 "It's our captured spy, herself," Marion laughed as they drew

-mild pain in her right hand.
-She opened her fist, and flexed her
+aware of mild pain in her right hand.
+She opened her fist,

-fingers.
-The Countess was sitting on the ground, a dazed
+and flexed her fingers.
+The Countess was sitting on the

-expression on her face and her hat skewed at a rather comical
+ground, a dazed expression on her face and her hat skewed at a

 Marion was trying very hard to contain a giggling fit, and